US visitor visas are designed for overseas nationals to visit the United States for a period of up to 6 months.

 Once an application for a US visitor visa extension has been submitted to USCIS, the applicant will be provided with a receipt notice containing a 13-digit case number.
 This number can be used to check the status of the application and its processing time.
 The current processing times for different types of applications can also be searched at ‘Check Case Processing Times’ on the USCIS website.
 This provides a useful online tool which requires the user to enter the form type (Form I-539), plus the form category (extension of stay for B nonimmigrant) and the location of filing for an estimate of timescales.

-Importantly, even if a timely application is made for an extension of stay, but USCIS does not make a decision before the applicant’s authorised stay expires, that person’s lawful nonimmigrant status will still end and they will be classed as out of status.
-It is also worth noting that if an application for extension of status is pending, USCIS will generally defer any removal proceedings until after a decision is made, although this is not guaranteed.
+Importantly, if a timely application is made for an extension of stay before the expiry of the authorized stay, the applicant will be regarded as in a period of authorized stay while the application is pending.
+If the application is denied, unlawful presence will generally be counted back to the date the I-94 expired.
+If the application for extension of status is pending, USCIS will generally defer any removal proceedings until after a decision is made, although this is not guaranteed.

 If the application for an extension of stay is approved, the approval will relate back to the date the Form I-94 expired, and the applicant’s status while their application was pending will then be considered to have been lawful.
 However, if the application is denied, they may be required to depart the United States immediately.
 In addition, any nonimmigrant visa in their passport granted in connection with their B classification will become void.
 Once a visa is void, a new visa application must then be submitted at a US Embassy overseas.

-To apply for an extension of stay in either B-1 or B-2 nonimmigrant status using Form I-539 will cost $370.
-However, as of the beginning of October 2023, USCIS has exempted any additional biometric services fee, where applicable, for all Form I-539 applicants.
+To apply for an extension of stay in either B-1 or B-2 nonimmigrant status using Form I-539 will cost $420.
+There is no longer a separate biometric services fee for most applicants.

 USCIS may require the applicant of a US visitor visa extension to appear for an interview to verify their identity, and to obtain additional information or documentation, although an extension may be granted without an interview.
 Much will depend on the reasons given for the extension of stay and the circumstances involved, and whether USCIS consider it necessary to ask the applicant questions in person.
-The applicant may also be asked to provide their biometric information, including a scan of their fingerprints and a photo.
+Biometrics are no longer routinely required for Form I-539 applicants, although USCIS retains discretion to request them in certain cases.

 A visitor visa will usually be granted as a multiple-entry visa, allowing the successful visa-holder to visit the United States a number of times during the validity of this visa for up to 6 months on each occasion.
 However, for anyone looking to stay in the US for a period of longer than 6 months, they will need to apply for a US visitor visa extension.

 For those using a visitor visa to come to United States on more than one occasion, there should be a reasonable amount of time between each visit, although there is no set requirement for how long a visitor must wait.
-This means, for example, that someone can travel to the USA for 6 months every year on a visitor visa, provided they can satisfy border officials that they intend to depart at the end of each stay, maintaining significant ties to their country of residence.
+In practice, repeated long stays often raise suspicions that a visitor is using the visa to live in the US.
 If officials become suspicious that a visitor visa is being used to live in the US through frequent or extended visits, they are likely to refuse a person entry.

 NNU Immigration are US visa specialists.
 For specialist guidance on your US immigration options and applications, contact us.